Part-time and Vacation Work

 - Income Tax: Understand your income tax obligations on the government website.

-You can get more information about working and an international student from UKCISA.
+You can get more information about working as an international student from UKCISA.

 Tips for Balancing Work and Study